Suhesh-Kasti/suhesh/content/english/projects/_index.md

 ---
 title: "Projects"
 meta_title: ""
-description: "This is a list of all the projects made my Suhesh Kasti"
+description: "This is a list of all the projects made by me"
 ---